RMS Aquitania: 1920sAquitania resumed her commercial service on 17 July 1920, leaving from Liverpool with 2,433 passengers on board. The crossing was a success; the ship maintained good speed while showing that now being oil-fueled was much cheaper than coal-fueled propulsion. The ship's arrival in New York Harbor was filmed as part of the pioneering 1921 documentary Manhatta, in which she is seen being pushed to her destination by tugboats. The months that followed were just as promising, despite a stewards' strike in May 1921. At the beginning of the decade, Aquitania was the only large liner in the service of Cunard Line as the Mauretania was undergoing repair after a fire. The year 1921 was thus an exceptional year for her; she crossed the Atlantic 30 times (15 round trips) and broke a record by transporting a total of 60,587 passengers that year (including 26,331 in third class), averaging more than 2,000 passengers per crossing. In the following year, the Mauretania rejoined her in Cunard service. Aquitania operated in service with the Mauretania and (formerly the German liner Imperator) in a trio known as "The Big Three."

 In 1924, a new restriction on immigration was passed in the United States, causing the number of third-class passengers to decline significantly.
-From about 26,000 third-class passengers transported by Aquitania in 1921, the figure fell to about 8,200 third-class passengers in 1925.
+From more than 26,000 third-class passengers transported by Aquitania in 1921, the figure fell to about 8,200 third-class passengers in 1925.
 The number of crew was thus reduced to around 850 people from the original 1,200.
 The third class was no longer the key to the profitability of the liner, and so the company had to adapt.
 The third-class gradually became a tourist class, which offered decent service at a low price.
 In 1926, the ship underwent a major overhaul, which reduced the passenger capacity from around 3,300 to around 2,200.

 Still, the Cunard Line benefited from prohibition in the United States, which started in 1919.
 American liners were legally part of the territory of the United States, and thus alcoholic beverages could not be served on them.
 Passengers who wanted to drink therefore travelled on British liners in order to do so.
 Aquitania enjoyed great success, making much profit for her company.
 In 1929, she underwent a major refit.
 A bathroom was added to many first-class cabins, and the tourist class was renovated.
 While new competitors, such as the German liner SS Bremen, entered service, Aquitania remained particularly popular after fifteen years of service.